Skip to content

 Cliq Server

-cliq server is a local HTTP + WebSocket server that exposes the cliq engine via an API.
-It enables programmatic control of pipelines, real-time event streaming, and serves as the backend for the Dashboard.
+cliq server is an HTTP + WebSocket server that exposes the cliq engine via a POST-only REST API.
+It enables programmatic control of pipelines, real-time event streaming, and serves as the backend for the Dashboard and other API clients.
 Optionally, it can operate as an A2A agent so other AI systems can invoke cliq pipelines remotely.

 Terminal window